More accountability, less red tape

 On 5 July 2017, the Minister for Indigenous Affairs, Nigel Scullion, announced that ORIC would lead a technical review of the CATSI Act.

 The technical review was conducted in late 2017 and included stakeholder consultation.
 The CATSI Act commenced on 1 July 2007, and this was the first time a comprehensive review had been undertaken since the legislation came into effect.
 The purpose of the review was to explore ways to strengthen and improve the CATSI Act and aligning it with recent changes in corporate law and regulation, particularly in the Corporations Act 2001.
-The following documents explain the scope of the review and introduce the issues:
+For details see the following documents:

 The review found a range of opportunities to make the law stronger and allow corporations to use it more effectively.
 Based on recommendations from the review, drafting of a Bill to amend the CATSI Act is now in progress.